Call us: 651-291-7263

 Injuries Caused by Truck Accidents

-Because of the many dangerous aspects of truck accidents cited above, severe and life-threatening injuries are not an uncommon result of these types of accidents.
-Unfortunately, severe injuries mean more treatment and more time off work for recovery, meaning the associated damages are often much higher.
+Consequently, the associated damages are often much higher.
 It’s important to note, however, that even those with minor injuries should consider hiring an attorney.
-Minor injuries can rack up thousands, if not tens of thousands of dollars, and an attorney can help ensure you get the most compensation for those damages possible.
+Minor injuries can rack up thousands, if not tens of thousands of dollars.
+A St. Paul truck accident attorney can help you get the most compensation for those damages possible.

 Common injuries that occur as a result of truck accidents include: